20 things to do in NYC this month

 Date and venue: Now through November 30 at the New York Botanical Garden

-Ring in spooky season with the New York Botanical Garden’s hauntingly fun Nightmare Before Christmas Light Trail.
+New York Botanical Garden’s hauntingly fun Nightmare Before Christmas Light Trail is your seamless transition from spooky season to holiday celebration.
 Step into some of your favorite scenes from the classic animated film, as Jack Skellington, Sally, Zero, and more come to life in this immersive light trail set among the lush flowers and plants.
 And no Nightmare Before Christmas-themed event would be complete without the iconic music playing.

 Get Tim Burton’s The Nightmare Before Christmas Light Trail tickets now.